Math Circles • Spring 2026

 \[ \frac{37}{85} = [0;2,3,2,1,3]. \]

-The last page remarks that the same recursive idea works for irrational numbers as well.
+The same recursive idea works for irrational numbers as well.

 Full notes (all pages)